Main towns: St. Moritz, Davos

 The Rhätische Bahnen: Graubünden's railway company

 Graubünden has its own railway company: the Rhaetian Railway (abbreviated with "RhB", which stands for its German name "Rhätische Bahnen").
 The excellent narrow-gauge rail network stretches out to most corners of Graubünden.
-We find the red trains of the RhB a pleasure to travel with.
+I find the red trains of the RhB a pleasure to travel with.

 In addition to the trains, there are buses and cable cars which go where trains don't.
 This goes for the villages west of St. Moritz and for the Swiss National Park near Zernez, for example.